scipy-conference/scipy_proceedings/papers/anthony_scopatz_flmake/anthony_scopatz_flmake.rst

 is managed entirely by flmake.

-To realize reproducibility in this environment, it is necessary for the reproduce command to abstract core version control management features away from the underlying technology (or lack of technology).
-The following operations define version control in the context of reproducibility:
+To realize reproducibility in this environment, it is necessary for the reproduce command to abstract core source control management features away from the underlying technology (or absence of technology).
+For flmake, the following
+operations define version control in the context of reproducibility:

 .. raw:: latex